christian-taillon/infosec-interview-questions/itsec-soc.md

 ```

 What is SNMP?
-  At what layer does this protocol exist `network`
+  At what layer does this protocol exist `network.`
 ```
-Simple Network Management Protocol is standard / protocol for obtaining and organizing information about managed devices.
+Simple Network Management Protocol is the standard / protocol for obtaining and organizing information about managed devices.
 ```

 What is MAC Spoofing?
 ```
-MAC addresses are written by hardware manufactures; however, users can "mask" it on the software side so that the device appears to have a different MAC address.
+Hardware manufacturers write MAC addresses; however, users can "mask" it on the software side so that the device appears to have a different MAC address.
 ```

 What is ARP?
-  Describe ARP poisoning / flooding?
+  Describe ARP poisoning/flooding?
 ```
 Address Resolution Protocol maps IPs to MAC addresses for a LAN.
 ARP poisoning is where an attacker sends a "spoofed" ARP message on a LAN to associate the attacker's MAC address with the IP of another host.
 ```

 ## Open-Ended Questions:
-Can you list 5 common TCP ports and their protocols.
+Can you list five common TCP ports and their protocols?

-Choose either XSRF, XXS, Phishing, SQL Injection attack.
-Describe two attacks and how to detect and prevent them?
+Choose either XSRF, XXS, Phishing, or SQL Injection attack.
+Describe two attacks and how to detect and prevent them.

 What are some steps you would take to secure a server?